shopware/docs/guides/plugins/plugins/content/media/remote-thumbnail-generation.md

       pattern: '{mediaUrl}/{mediaPath}?width={width}&ts={mediaUpdatedAt}'
 ```

-1. `shopware.media.remote_thumbnails.enable`: Set this parameter to `true` to enable the use of remote thumbnails.
+1. `shopware.media.remote_thumbnails.enable`: Set this parameter to `true` to enable remote thumbnails.

 2. `shopware.media.remote_thumbnails.pattern`: This parameter defines the URL pattern for your remote thumbnails.
 Replace it with your actual URL pattern.